eerimoq/moblin/Moblin/Irl/PROTOCOL.md

-audio empty   3      client to server  yes (same as original audio (1)) video format  4      client to server  yes audio format  5      client to server  yes mux           6      client to server  no (contained segments have) ack           7      both ways         no data          8      both ways         yes
+audio empty   3      client to server  yes (same as original audio (1)) video format  4      client to server  yes audio format  5      client to server  yes mux           6      client to server  no  (contained segments have) ack           7      both ways         no data          8      both ways         yes create group  9      both ways         no  (client initiated) add to group  10     both ways         no  (client initiated)
 ```

 ### Comments